leniad/dsp-emulator/DSP small guide/DSP Emulator small guide.md

 **2.3-.
 Tape window**

 All the computers emulated support tape loading, and all use the same window for control virtual tape.<br>
-When you open a tape, the tape window will be show.
+When you open a tape file, the window will appear.

 <img src="dsp_tape.jpg" width="50%" height="50%">